apirrone/Projet_ARM_ACP/README.md

 - QT 5.7.1
 - cmake 3.7.2

-To build :
+To build, either :
-from the folder you want your build to be in :
-- cmake "path-to-the-folder-with-CMakeLists.txt"
-- make
+	- Execute install.sh
+	- Create a folder (ex : "build"), execute "cmake .." inside that folder, then execute "make"

+To execute the program :
 	- ./VisioBrain
+	- ./VisioBrain <path to file to open>

 # TODO

-- Create class containing image3D data (transforms the data of pgm3D_holder in voxel)
-- Create qt window with opengl widget to display